enamba/stop_start_ec2/README.md

 To this lambda stop and start instances, you need to set some tags on instances.

-- *weekday_on*
-- *on*
+- *schedule_on*
-- *off*
+- *schedule_off*

 # Tags descibe

-## weekday_on
+## schedule_on

-This tag is required and define each week days that function will run on instances.
+This tag is required and define each week days and hour that function will run on instances.

-The parttern is 7 zeros or ones separated by dot:
+The parttern is 7 hours (HH:MM) or ones separated by dot:
 0.0.0.0.0.0.0

-Each digit is a weekday, this sequence began on sunday, for example: sunday.monday.tuesday.wednesday.thursday.friday.saturday
+Each position is a weekday, this sequence began on sunday, for example: sunday.monday.tuesday.wednesday.thursday.friday.saturday

-If the value is zero (0) the function don't will execute in respective day, but if it's one (1) the function will be executed
+If the value is nn:nn the function don't will execute in respective day, but if it's a valid hour the function will be executed

-For example if you want to execute only business days: 1.1.1.1.1.0.0
+For example if you want to execute only business days: nn:nn.08:30.08:00.09:10.08:00.08:00.nn:nn

-## on

-Tag "on" mean the hour that instance will turn on.
-This tag must be with two digits: 00,01,02,03,04,05,06,07....,21,22,23

-## off
+## schedule_off

-Tag "off" mean the hour that instance will turn off.
-This tag must be with two digits: 00,01,02,03,04,05,06,07....,21,22,23
+This tag is required and define each week days and hour that function will stop on instances.

+The parttern is 7 hours (HH:MM) or ones separated by dot:
+0.0.0.0.0.0.0

+Each position is a weekday, this sequence began on sunday, for example: sunday.monday.tuesday.wednesday.thursday.friday.saturday

+If the value is nn:nn the function don't will execute in respective day, but if it's a valid hour the function will be executed

+For example if you want to execute only business days: nn:nn.08:30.08:00.09:10.08:00.08:00.nn:nn